-Two new power supply monitors from Linear Technology, the LTC2938 and LTC2939, are specifically designed to monitor lower supply voltages (down to 1.2V) in multivoltage systems.
+Two new power supply monitors from Analog Devices, the LTC2938 and LTC2939, are specifically designed to monitor lower supply voltages (down to 1.2V) in multivoltage systems.
 The LTC2938 and LTC2939 share the same architecture and differ only in the number of voltages monitored.
 The LTC2938 is a 4-supply monitor and comes in compact 12-pin MSOP and DFN packages.
 The LTC2939 monitors six supplies and is offered in a 16-pin MSOP package.
 Both monitors have a tight threshold accuracy of 1.5% over the operating temperature range, which eases the voltage headroom requirements of circuits powered by the monitored supplies and is much tighter than supply monitors from other manufacturers.
 Neither monitor requires external calibration or trimming.
 Both parts are designed for systems with 5% power supply tolerance.

 The watchdog circuit in these monitors includes a watchdog input (WDI) and a watchdog output (WDO), which facilitates microprocessor monitoring and control.
 The WDO output is latched low in the event of a watchdog timeout and allows the microprocessor to distinguish between resets caused by a supply undervoltage from those due to software malfunction.
 Both devices feature reset and watchdog timers that can be arbitrarily adjusted using external capacitors for greater flexibility in system design.